dennling/CellSociety/README.md

 Toroidal Bounding, Advanced Error Checking, Initial Configurations Can Be Randomized or Read in From File, and Cell States can Change with Mouse Click

-Any Known Bugs or Crashes in Program Functionality: None
+Any Known Bugs or Crashes in Program Functionality:
+After reset button is pressed, simulation is automatically played and "Play" button doesn't update.

-Impression of the Assignment: It was a good learning experience.
+Impression of the Assignment: It was a good learning experience with working in teams.
+This included learning version control with Git, scheduling meetings times, and splitting up work to be efficient and effective.
+We also learned how to manage inheritance with superclasses and subclasses.
+Overall a hefty project, but a good learning experience.